 Ok, I've picked specific jobs, I've researched the company's tone of voice.
 What now?

 Search for specific cover letter examples for your role online, for instance at Kickresume.
 Pick some examples that fit your role and use these for inspiration.
 Then look at the job description of the roles you’re applying for.
 Identify major experience and hard skill keywords, and insert them in your letter in the relevant sections.
 And put it in your own words.
+So, for instance, if you're a graphic designer and you want to write a compelling cover letter for a graphic designer, be sure to simply draw attention to your significant experiences and relevant skills.

 Then you don't have to think of 100% original content.
 You just look at what you have experience in, what the descriptions are looking for, what does the company want, and you put it all together.
 From then on, your template should need minimal tweaking, and it will work both for the recruiter and ATS systems.
 And, of course, don't forget to tailor your cover letter for each role you're applying for.